fineconstant/spring-boot-2-reactive/README.md

 * #### How to run
     Execute in this order:
-    1. Run `isp.example.service.ReactiveServiceApplication`
+    1. Run `isp.example.service.ReactiveServiceApplication` - A Service application
-    2. Run `isp.example.client.ReactiveClientApplication`
+    2. Run `isp.example.client.ReactiveClientApplication` - A Spring backend client application

 * #### Used in this project: